~12% of People in Singapore Have S$1.36M+ in Net Wealth: But, How Much Will Make You Happy?

 They surveyed about 4,000 millionaires about their wealth and happiness.

 For wealth, the researchers asked the respondents about their current net worth.

-For happiness, they asked to rate their happiness on a 10 point scale.
+For happiness, they were asked to rate their happiness on a 10 point scale.

 They found that respondents with a net worth of about US$10 million reported that they were happier than those with a net worth of ‘only’ US$1 million or US$2 million.